Thomas spent years afflicted by BDD. He was eventually able to emerge from the disorder and now wants to help others overcome it.

-We leave the house and are exposed to individuals like us: people who speak different languages, like different food, think different thoughts, dream different dreams.
+We leave the house and are exposed to individuals like us: people who speak different languages, like different food, think different thoughts and dream different dreams.

-Some have brown hair and blue eyes, some have blue hair and brown eyes, some have bigger heads, some have smaller heads, bigger noses, smaller noses, darker skin, paler skin.
+Some have brown hair and blue eyes; some have blue hair and brown eyes, some have bigger heads; some have smaller heads, bigger noses, smaller noses, darker skin and paler skin.

 The differences are plain to see, but most people don't give them a second thought.
 The natural structure of your face or the shape of your head is almost impossible to change beyond infancy (except by surgical procedure).

 Most men my age spend only a minimal time in front of the mirror when they get up in the morning.
 What they see reflected back is what they're used to seeing and although they may not like it, they accept their appearance as part of who they are and continue with their day.

 For many people with Body Dysmorphic Disorder, this simple morning routine presents a real challenge.

 Body Dysmorphic Disorder (BDD), also known as Body Dysmorphia, is a mental disorder where one feels a deep dissatisfaction with a perceived 'flaw' in one's own appearance.
 Someone with BDD can obsess over this flaw to the extent that it dramatically and adversely affects other aspects of their everyday life.

 Despite this behaviour, it can never be said that people who suffer from BDD are 'vain' in any way.

 The cruellest part of the illness is that the affected person is often unable to accept the assurances of friends and family that they look completely fine.